 So what to do instead?
-Make these quinoa broccoli fritters of course!
+Make these broccoli-quinoa fritters of course!

 Broccoli quinoa fritters make use of leftovers and get greens into your kids! #thereciperedux Click To Tweet

-Leftover quinoa is easier to make use of–make it into a black bean salad, top it with an egg, or reserve it the next night!
+Leftover quinoa is easier to make use of–make it into a black bean salad, add it to a kale salad, or reserve it the next night!
 But I like how this recipe makes quinoa into something totally new.

 Serve these quinoa fritters as an appetizer or brunch item.
 According to my 10-year old, they go well with ketchup.
 I like them with a side of smoked salmon and a green salad.

-- 1½ cups cooked quinoa (or try leftover cooked cauliflower)
+- 1 1/2 cups cooked quinoa (or try leftover cauliflower)

 - 1 tablespoon grapeseed or avocado oil + more as needed